-The total EMEA production of rigid polyurethane foam was almost 2.1 million tonnes in 2017, of which the bulk is used for thermal insulation in the construction and refrigeration industries in the form of panels, boards and in-situ foam.
-Insulation remains one of the fastest growing areas for polyurethane in EMEA, in spite of the volatile economic climate that persists in the region.
+PU rigid foam production in Europe, Middle-East & Africa grew by 2.3% in 2019 to reach 2.14 million tonnes, of which the bulk is used for thermal insulation in the construction and refrigeration industries in the form of panels, boards, and in-situ foam.
+Insulation remains one of the fastest-growing areas for polyurethane in Europe, Middle-East & Africa, in spite of the volatile economic climate that persists in the region.
 The majority of PU/PIR insulation products are taken up by the construction sector, and building energy efficiency is still the key driver for the use of rigid foam in insulation applications.
 The focus of the insulation market is on fire retardancy and lower lambda values and, subsequently, conventional PU systems are gradually being replaced by polyurethanes with enhanced fire resistance properties, as fire classification grades of B2 and above are increasingly in demand.
-This has also led to the preference for PIR panels compared to traditional PU systems [11].
+This has also led to the preference for PIR panels compared to traditional PU systems [14].

 Overall, the demand for rigid polyurethane is growing at faster rates than for other polyurethane products, including flexible foam.
-Rigid-faced sandwich panels remain the largest end-use application for rigid PU foam in the EMEA region, accounting for more than 30% of the total rigid foam production.
+Rigid-faced sandwich panels remain the largest end-use application for rigid PU foam in the Europe, Middle-East & Africa region, accounting for more than 30% of the total rigid foam production.
 Europe continues to lead innovation in this market segment, and the differences between Eastern and Western Europe are not as distinct as they were in the past.
 Polyurethane rigid foam production is still relatively limited in the Middle East and Africa.
-The production volume is, however, expected to grow in the upcoming years, which will mainly be due to better awareness of the need for insulation and tightening energy legislation [6].
+The production volume is, however, expected to grow in the upcoming years, which will mainly be due to better awareness of the need for insulation and tightening energy legislation [7].

-Total production of flexible polyurethane foam in 2017 in the EMEA region was estimated to have been just under 2.3 MTs, of which nearly 1.8 MTs was slabstock and almost 510,000 tonnes was moulded foam.
-Western Europe has traditionally been the hub for flexible slabstock foam production, with large-scale production of conventional polyether, HR, viscoelastic and polyester foams.
+Total production of flexible polyurethane foam in 2019 in the Europe, Middle-East & Africa region was 2.21 Mt, a decrease of 0.9% compared to the previous year.
+Western Europe has traditionally been the hub for flexible slabstock foam production, with large-scale production of conventional polyether, HR, viscoelastic, and polyester foams.
 Even though the quantities produced in the region remain very prominent, there has been a definite shift of production towards the east, in particular to Poland and Romania.
 These two countries have experienced tremendous growth in their polyether slabstock output in the last decade, resulting in much lower growth rates in Western Europe.
 In response, many West European producers have focused their attention on high-end, more advanced foam as opposed to conventional PU slabstock.
-In general, the demand for the high-end products, including HR and viscoelastic foam, has continued to grow in the last couple of years, driven by the enhanced comfort, good performance and excellent quality they offer.
+In general, the demand for high-end products, including HR and viscoelastic foam, has continued to grow in the last couple of years, driven by the enhanced comfort, good performance, and excellent quality they offer.
 The producers of flexible foam slabstock for furniture and bedding applications have been particularly affected by TDI shortages and price increases, which has limited the market growth.
-Indeed, moulded foam for the automotive industry, including applications such as car seats and NVH foam, has outperformed furniture production in EMEA and has provided the main impetus for flexible foam.
-Passenger car production in the EMEA region reached 22 million units in 2017, an increase of 3.9% over 2016 and also 4.2% over 2015 [11].
+Indeed, moulded foam for the automotive industry, including applications such as car seats and NVH foam, has outperformed furniture production in Europe, Middle-East & Africa and has provided the main impetus for flexible foam.
+Passenger car production in the Europe, Middle-East & Africa region reached 22 million units in 2017, an increase of 3.9% over 2016 and also 4.2% over 2015 [14].

 Figure 11.
-Application segments of flexible polyurethane foams in Europe [20].
+Application segments of flexible polyurethane foams in Europe [23].